arangodb/arangodb/README_maintainers.md

 ### Building the binaries

 ArangoDB uses a build system called [Oskar](https://github.com/arangodb/oskar).
-Please refer to the documentation of Oskar for deteils.
+Please refer to the documentation of Oskar for details.

 For building the ArangoDB starter checkout the [ArangoDB Starter](https://github.com/arangodb-helper/arangodb).